Asoristan: Name

-The Parthian name Asōristān (𐭀𐭎𐭅𐭓𐭎𐭕𐭍; also spelled Asoristan, Asuristan, Asurestan, Assuristan) is known from Shapur I's inscription on the Ka'ba-ye Zartosht, and from the inscription of Narseh at Paikuli.
-The region was also called several other names, mostly relating to its indigenous Assyrian inhabitants: Assyria, Athura, Bēṯ Nahren (ܒܝܬ ܢܗܪܝܢ lit. 'between the two rivers'), Bābēl/Bābil, and Ereḫ/Erāq.
+The name Asōristān appears in several Sasanian sources: in Parthian (𐭀𐭎𐭅𐭓𐭎𐭕𐭍), along with the Greek form (Assyrian), in Shapur I's inscription on the Ka'ba-ye Zartosht; in the Paikuli inscription of Narseh; and in the Bundahishn.
+It was borrowed into Armenian as Asorestan and appears in Chinese inscriptions.
+In Syriac Athor denotes Assyria, while Asōristān refers to the ancient land of Babylonia and the adjective āsōrīg means 'Babylonian'.
+Consequently, Assyria and Asoristan were frequently mixed up.
+In Syriac, the land called Asoristan was known as Bēth Nahren (ܒܝܬ ܢܗܪܝܢ lit. 'between the two rivers'), Bābēl/Bābil, and Ereḫ/Erāq.
+The Parthians were probably the first to use the term Asōristān ('Assyria') to refer to historical Babylonia.
+In this, they were followed by the Sasanians.

 After the mid-6th century, it was also called Khwārwarān in New Persian.
 Although it is difficult to determine the true meaning of the renaming of southern Mesopotamia to "Assyria", it is possible that due to the Assyrian kingdom of Adiabene being in the north, it excluded the Assyrians further south and therefore the Persians named it accordingly to include the few million Semitic Mesopotamian people who were descendants of the ancient Assyrians south of Adiabene, contrary to the Greeks renaming Assyrians "Syrians", an Indo-European corruption of "Assyrians".
 At the very least, names associated with Assyria continued to be used and were not obsolete.

-The name Asōristān is a compound of Asōr "Assyria" and the Iranian suffix -stan "land of".
-The name Assyria, in the form Asōristān, was shifted to include what had been ancient Babylonia by the Parthians, and this continued under the Sasanians, the Babylonians being ethnolinguistically the same people as the Assyrians.
-During the Parthian Empire, much of historical Athura lay to the north of Asoristan in the Assyrian inhabited independent frontier provinces of Upper Mesopotamia (in modern Northern Iraq, Southeast Turkey and Northeast Syria): Beth Nuhadra, Beth Garmai, Adiabene, Osroene, Hatra, Tyareh and Assur. when the Sassanid Empire conquered these in the mid-3rd century, they were reincorporated into Asoristan.
+During the Parthian Empire, much of historical Athura lay to the north of Asoristan in the Assyrian inhabited independent frontier provinces of Upper Mesopotamia (in modern Northern Iraq, Southeast Turkey and Northeast Syria): Beth Nuhadra, Beth Garmai, Adiabene, Osroene, Hatra, Tyareh and Assur.
+When the Sassanid Empire conquered these in the mid-3rd century, they were reincorporated into Asoristan.